lloydtwum/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this prints a number with two decimal places
+this converts a number from base 10 to base 16